 Level 3 Certificate Introduction into Small Animal Rehabilitation

 The certificated is delivered by SVPS Education and is accredited by Lantra Awards and quality marked by One Awards.
+Those successful will be eligible to be a member of The Institute of Registered Veterinary and Animal Physiotherapists (IRVAP)

 The course is open for Veterinary Nurses who hold the L3 Veterinary Nursing Diploma, FdSc/BSc Veterinary Nursing and are currently employed in a veterinary practice.